A Feast for Odin: Gameplay

 Players start the game with their main board in front of them.
 They then go through the 12 phases illustrated on the round overview shown, and repeat until the game is over.
 During a player's turn, they take turns clockwise, adding their workers to unoccupied spaces on the action board.
 Players retrieve Vikings each round during the Retrieve Vikings phase.

 Expansions

-The game has received one major expansion, A Feast for Odin: The Norwegians (2018).
+The game has received two mini expansions and one major expansion, A Feast for Odin: The Norwegians (2018).

 Reception

 An Ars Technica review states that the game is a "cohesive, deep, and fun experience".
 Reviewing for Tabletop Gaming, Matt Jarvis praises the theme, strategy, mechanics, and tension, concluding that it was a "rich, hugely rewarding experience".